wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes_details/23-06/bullseye.md

 The upgrade to Wazo 23.06 or later will take longer than usual, because the whole Debian system will be upgraded.

-The database management system (postgresql) will also be upgraded from version 11 to version 13 at the same time.
+The database management system (PostgreSQL) will also be upgraded from version 11 to version 13 at the same time.
 This will upgrade the database used by Wazo.
 This operation should take at most a few minutes.